sy77777en/video_annotation_folk/labels_markdown/lighting_setup/color_grading/brightness/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video is excessively bright, with overexposure that reduces detail visibility.
+- The video appears excessively bright due to overexposure, losing details in around half or more of the frame and across most or all of the video.

 </details>